puppetlabs/puppet-docs/source/guides/install_puppet/install_debian_ubuntu.markdown

 Next
 ----

-At this point, Puppet is installed on all of your nodes, but it isn't configured or running.
+At this point, Puppet is installed, but it isn't configured or running.
 You should now [do the post-install tasks](./post_install.html).